ewolff/microservices-recipes/manuscript/03-asynchrone-microservices.md

 or
 [implementations](https://en.wikipedia.org/wiki/Advanced_Message_Queuing_Protocol#Implementations)
 of the [AMQP](https://www.amqp.org/) (Advanced Message Queuing Protocol).
-But then the microservices have to deal with the fact that old events will not be available after some time.
+But here the microservices have to deal with the fact that old events will not be available after some time.

 ## Conclusion